 Tandur, a fast casual Indian restaurant, is taking the space formerly occupied by TrySports near Earth Fare and YAFO in SouthPark.
-Target grand opening is December or January.
+They will open April 2.

 Similar to fast casual restaurants like YAFO, Newk’s or Sabor, you’ll order at the counter and food will then be delivered to your table.